 In n8n, create a new workflow and add a DocuSign node.
 Click 'Create New Credentials' → 'DocuSign OAuth2 API'.
 Enter your Integration Key, paste the RSA private key content, enter Account ID and User ID from step 2.
 Select environment (Production or Demo).
 Test connection by adding a 'List Templates' action—it should return your DocuSign templates.

-In DocuSign web interface, go to Templates and create templates for your most-used documents: Listing Agreement, Buyer Representation Agreement, Purchase Agreement.
-Upload your PDF contract forms, then add fillable fields by dragging text boxes, signature blocks, and date fields onto the document.
-Use merge field names that match your CRM (e.g., {{Contact.Full_Name}}, {{Property.Address}}, {{Deal.List_Price}}) for easy auto-population.
+In DocuSign web interface, go to Templates and create templates for your most-used documents: LOI, PSA, deal-room NDA, LP Subscription Agreement.
+Upload your PDF forms, then add fillable fields by dragging text boxes, signature blocks, and date fields onto the document.
+Use merge field names that match your CRM (e.g., {{Contact.Full_Name}}, {{Property.Address}}, {{Deal.Purchase_Price}}) for easy auto-population.

 Create a simple workflow: Webhook (receives trigger from CRM) → HTTP Request (retrieves contact data from CRM) → DocuSign 'Create Envelope from Template' → DocuSign 'Send Envelope' → Slack notification.
-Test by manually triggering the webhook with sample data to ensure envelope is created and sent correctly.
+Test by manually triggering the webhook with sample data to ensure the envelope is created and sent correctly.

 In n8n, create a new workflow with a Webhook node as the trigger.
 Copy the webhook URL (https://[n8n-domain]/webhook/[webhook-id]).
 In DocuSign, go to Settings → Connect → Add Configuration.
 Select events to monitor (Envelope Sent, Envelope Completed, Recipient Signed).
 Paste your n8n webhook URL as the endpoint.
 DocuSign will now push events to n8n in real-time.